eliranwong/UniqueBible/plugins/Readme.md

-# TWO Types of Plugins

-There are two different plugins in UBA, UBA plugins and UBA context plugins.
+There are four types of UBA plugins, menu plugins, context plugins, startup plugins and shutdown plugins.

-Read about UBA context plugins at https://github.com/eliranwong/UniqueBible/blob/master/plugins_context/Readme.md

-Below is description on UBA plugins.

-# UBA Plugins

-UBA plugins are plugins accessible through menu.
+They are placed into folders, "menu", "context", "startup" and "shutdown" correspondingly.

-A valid plugin file should be a python script with file extension ".py".
+Each UBA plugin is a python script with file extension "*.py"

-# File Location

-All UBA plugins are placed in folder "plugins" inside UniqueBible home directory.

-# Enable Plugins

-You need to enable this feature by checking "enablePlugins" on "Set Config Flags" window.

-# An example

-A context plugin could be as simple as below, to display a message in a dialog window.

-> import config

-> config.mainWindow.displayMessage("Testing a plugin!")
+Menu plugins are accessible through menu.

+Context plugins are accessible through right-click context menu.

+Startup plugins are loaded on startup.

+Shutdown plugins are loaded on exit.